 Bayes theorem governs how new evidence changes one state of belief into another.
 Bayes says nothing about what the very first state of belief in an investigation should be, only how evidence shapes later states from whatever that first one was.

 One popular approach to formulating an initial belief state is to compare how relatively plausible each contender is, taking into account only “background information.”
-In a prospective investigation (see previous post), background information can be usefully defined as all the analyst knew about the problem when they formulated their hypothesis specifications.
+Background can often be usefully defined as what the analyst knew about the problem when they formulated their hypothesis specifications.

 The current investigation is, however, retrospective.
 In principle, Carrier already knew all the information he currently knows at the time he wrote his specifications.
 The fictitious nature of the investigation gives him great latitude about what information he selects to assess an initial belief state.